rnsdomains/RNSIPs/IPs/RNSIP03.md

 To be RNSIP03:

-1. It should implement `chianAddr`:
+1. It should implement `chainAddr`:

     ```
     function chainAddr (bytes32 node, bytes4 chain) public view returns (string memory) {